 The syllabus and question papers are set and monitored by the Independent Schools Examinations Board (ISEB) The exams are supervised by the prep schools and take place in November, January or most commonly June.
 The papers are marked by the parents’ chosen senior school and each senior school has an accepted CE pass mark, which they expect children to reach to gain entry.
 A report from the Head of the child’s current school is also required.

-Resources for Common Entrance exam practice at home can be found on the Galore Park website www.galorepark.co.uk
+Resources for Common Entrance exam practice at home can be found from Galore Park.
+We include some popular resource links below.